 How Much Alcohol is Really in Your Standard Drink?

 Whether you drink daily or only drink occasionally, it is vital to understand how much alcohol is actually in a “standard drink.”
 Blood Alcohol Concentration (BAC) levels have different mental and physical effects.
 Alcohol affects your ability to operate a motor vehicle safely.
-To avoid drunk driving or more series consequences, you should never drink and drive.
+To avoid drunk driving or more serious consequences, you should never drink and drive.